Winning Ticket

-Winning Ticket (Japanese:ウイニングチケット; 21 March 1990 – 18 February 2023) was a Japanese thoroughbred racehorse and stallion.
+Winning Ticket (Japanese: ウイニングチケット, Hepburn: Uiningu Chiketto; 21 March 1990 – 18 February 2023) was a Japanese Thoroughbred racehorse and stallion.
 He is best known for winning the 1993 Tōkyō Yūshun.
 Winning Ticket was part of the "BNW" trio along with Biwa Hayahide and Narita Taishin that were rivals challenging for the Japanese Triple Crown.
 Winning Ticket was also a moderately successful sire after his racing career.

 Background

 Winning Ticket was foaled 21 March 1990 at Fujiwara Breeding Stud in Shizunai, Hokkaido.
 Winning Ticket was one of the first significant horses sired by Tony Bin, who would become one of the leading sires in Japan during the 1990s.
 His dam was Powerful Lady, who was a daughter of JRA Hall of Fame horse Maruzensky.
 His breeders remarked that Winning Ticket's body shape was nearly identical to Tony Bin's, while his face was nearly identical to that of his great-damsire Tesco Boy.
 Only three days after Winning Ticket's birth, veteran trainer Yuji Ito visited the Fujiwara farm and, after viewing Winning Ticket, decided to have Winning Ticket admitted to the Ritto Training Center for horse racing and convinced longtime friend and horse owner Yoshimi Ota to buy him.

 In autumn of his first year, Winning Ticket began suffering from sesamoiditis, which rendered him unable to even leave his stable for over a month.
 He did recover from the illness, and eventually grew to be healthy.
 In the spring of 1992, Winning Ticket was moved to Yuji Ito's stables for race training.
 Shortly after, Ito asked veteran jockey Masato Shibata to ride Winning Ticket once the horse began racing, stating to Shibata that Winning Ticket was a horse that could win the Tōkyō Yūshun, a race that Shibata had not yet won as a jockey despite having raced since 1967.